Gerald Tinker

-Gerald Alexander Tinker (born January 19, 1951) is a former track athlete and American football player, winner of gold medal in the 4 x 100 metres relay at the 1972 Summer Olympics.
+Gerald Alexander Tinker (born January 19, 1951) is an American former track athlete and football player.
+He won a gold medal in the 4 × 100 metres relay at the 1972 Summer Olympics.

 Early years

 Gerald Tinker attended Coral Gables Senior High School in Coral Gables, Florida, where he excelled as a football and track athlete.
 In 1967, Tinker, along with quarterback Craig Curry and Bertram Taylor, was part of an all-black backfield at the previously all-white school.
 The team was rated the team of the century by the FHSAA.

-Olympics
+Sprinting career

+Running for the Kent State Golden Flashes track and field team, Tinker won the 1973 60 yards at the NCAA Division I Indoor Track and Field Championships.

-At the 1972 Summer Olympics, Gerald Tinker ran the third leg in the American 4 x 100 metres relay team, which won a gold medal and equalled the United States' own world record of 38.19.
+At the 1972 Summer Olympics, Gerald Tinker ran the third leg in the American 4 × 100 metres relay team, which won a gold medal and equalled the United States' own world record of 38.19.
 His cousin, Larry Black, also ran a leg in that same relay.
 Larry Black attended Miami Killian High School where he also was a track star.
 His school was a football rival of Coral Gables Senior High School that Gerald attended.
 Despite that, both teamed up to help win Olympic Gold.